LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 * *ca.patorum.net*

 > [!TIP]
-> One of the access domains may me the domain on which the Amplia dashboard will be accessed.
+> One of the access domains may be the same domain on which the Amplia dashboard will be accessed.

 These domains should be chosen keeping in mind that they **will have to be maintained for a long time** (for the entire lifetime of the certificates issued on your Amplia instance, which is typically several years).